 6. Double Curved Machine Embroidery Scissors

 I have purchased three different brands of 6’’ double curved machine embroidery scissors and my favorite are the Ginghers.
-They are the sharpest and easiest to cut with.
+They have the sharpest blades and are the easiest to cut with.

 7. Pretty Vintage Embroidery Scissors

 Those were all my favorite scissors… what are yours?
+How many pairs of scissors to you have?
 Have I missed some that you can’t sew without?
 Let us know in the comments.

 If you love your scissors like I do, you might even sew them a patchwork case like this.